Concurrent M.Ed. in Montessori Education Program

 - Elementary (ages 6 – 12)

-Depending upon the choice of partner institute, programs are offered in one of three formats:
+Depending upon the choice of partner institute, programs are typically offered in one of two formats:

 - Academic Year Format: students take the AMI course work over two consecutive semesters (Fall and Spring) at the partner institute and then complete capstone graduate course work in residence at Loyola.